gbozee/E-pip/README.md

 ### *init*
 This is the command that creates the project config.
-It determines the python version and sets up the virtual environment if necessary.
+It determines the python version and sets up the virtual environment if necessary. it checks the version of `python` used and determines if it is already in a virtual environment or not.
 The project config file is where all configurations and dependencies relevant to the project are stored.